 Have you got any fascinating facts about Toronto to share?
 Comment below!
 I’d love to hear them!

 And by the way…how do YOU say Toronto?

 Me?
 I say “Tuh-ron-noh”.

 Apparently, I shouldn’t be leaving the “t” out at the end, according to the second image in this post!

-Disclosure: Canadian Blog House received assistance with a visit to Toronto from Toronto Tourism.
+Disclosure: Canadian Blog House discovered these fascinating facts about Toronto when we received assistance with a visit to Toronto from Toronto Tourism.
 All opinions are our own.